sovrynn/ecdo/0-FOUNDATION-THEORY/ecdo-dating/README.md

 The following will always occur during an ECDO event and is strong evidence of one:
 - global floods, evidenced by flood remnants or flood accounts, from multiple areas of the world at the same time

-The following will always occur during an ECDO event, but may also occur due to other reasons:
+The following will always/often occur during an ECDO event, but may also occur due to other reasons:
 - global extinctions
 - intense solar energy reaching the Earth
 - earthquakes and volcanic eruptions